haskelladdict/syngo/README.md

 syngo
 =====

-syngo is a lightweight, concurrent filesystem synchronization tool.
+syngo is a rsync like filesystem synchronization tool with the ability to keep a customizeable amount of back history.